 - International Standards on Auditing (New Zealand) (ISAs (NZ));

-- Other Assurance Engagements Standards -including Standards on Assurance Engagements (SAEs) and International Standards on Assurance Engagements (New Zealand) (ISAEs (NZ)).
+- Other Assurance Engagements Standards including Standards on Assurance Engagements (SAEs) and International Standards on Assurance Engagements (New Zealand) (ISAEs (NZ)); and

-XRB Au1 establishes which suite of standards applies to which type of assurance engagement:
+XRB Au1 establishes which suite of standards applies when conducting an assurance engagement or related service:

 - All assurance practitioners are required to apply the professional and ethical standards in preparing for and conducting an assurance engagement.

 - Assurance practitioners conducting an audit of historical financial information are required to apply International Standards on Auditing (New Zealand).

 - Assurance practitioners conducting a review of historical financial information are required to apply Review Engagement Standards.

 - Assurance practitioners conducting assurance engagements other than audits or reviews of historical financial information are required to apply Other Assurance Engagement Standards.